 Theoretical and practical introduction to the technical aspects of theater production.
 Types of staging, scenic styles, fundamentals of scene design and stage lighting studied.
 Students are required to be involved in the semester's dramatic production.

-Credits: 3 Notes: (This course is on inactive status) Lecture Hours: 3 Lab Hours: 0 Semester Offered:
+Credits 3

+Lecture Hours 3

+Lab/Clinical/Field Study Hours 0

+Semester Offered

+Spring

-THEA211: Play Production II
+THEA211 : Play Production II

-Advanced theoretical and practical experience in technical theater; stage-managing, lighting design and staging leadership responsibility will be required.
+Advanced theoretical and practical experience in technical theater; stagemanaging, lighting design and staging leadership responsibility will be required.
 A natural continuation of THEA210-Play Production I and will be scheduled at the same time.
-Credits: 3 Notes: (This course is on inactive status) Lecture Hours: 3 Lab Hours: 0 Prerequisites: THEA210 or permission of instructor.
-Semester Offered: Spring